 \section{Frame tracking}

-The quantum state of the $i$th qubit $Q_i$ is rotating in its eigenfrequency $\omega_i$ in the Pauli Z axis.
-Since single-qubit gates are performed via microwave pulses resonant to the qubits, the initial phases of pulses on $Q_i$ at each time $t$ must follow the qubit phase $\phi_i^{(q)}(t)=\omega_i t$.
-Addition to the qubit phase, the initial phases of the microwave pulses must also follow the history of the virtual Z rotations~\cite{PhysRevA.96.022330} applied on the qubit.
-We call the sum of the qubit phase $\phi_i^{(q)}(t)$ and the accumulated virtual Z rotations $\phi_i^{(z)}(t)$ on $Q_i$ at time $t$ as the frame $\phi_i(t)$.
-In the state transfer, we transfer not only the quantum states of the qubit but also the frame registered in the control software, which is a part of the frame tracking technique~\cite{PhysRevApplied.21.024018, PRXQuantum.5.020338}.
+The quantum state of the $i$th qubit $Q_i$ is rotating at its eigenfrequency $\omega_i$ around the Pauli Z axis.
+Since single-qubit gates are performed via microwave pulses resonant with the qubits, the initial phases of pulses on $Q_i$ at each time $t$ must follow the qubit phase $\phi_i^{(q)}(t)=\omega_i t$.
+In addition to the qubit phase, the initial phases of the microwave pulses must also account for the history of the virtual Z rotations~\cite{PhysRevA.96.022330} applied to the qubit.
+We define the sum of the qubit phase $\phi_i^{(q)}(t)$ and the accumulated virtual Z rotations $\phi_i^{(z)}(t)$ on $Q_i$ at time $t$ as the frame $\phi_i(t)$.
+During the state transfer, we transfer not only the quantum state of the qubit but also the frame registered in the control software, which is part of the frame-tracking technique~\cite{PhysRevApplied.21.024018, PRXQuantum.5.020338}.

-Let assume the state transfer at particular time $T$ from $Q_1$ to $Q_2$ with the eigenfrequencies $\omega_{1,2}$, respectively.
-After the state transfer, the frame of the emitter qubit $\phi^{\mathrm{before}}_1(T)$ before the state transfer is transfered to the receiver qubit $\phi^{\mathrm{after}}_2(T)$.
-Because the emitter and receiver qubits have different eigenfrequencies, we reinterpret the accumulated phase of the virtual Z rotaions on the receiver qubit as:
+Let us consider the state transfer at a particular time $T$ from $Q_1$ to $Q_2$ with eigenfrequencies $\omega_{1,2}$, respectively.
+After the state transfer, the initial frame of the emitter qubit $\phi^{\mathrm{before}}_1(T)$ is transferred to the receiver qubit $\phi^{\mathrm{after}}_2(T)$.
+Because the emitter and receiver qubits have different eigenfrequencies, we reinterpret the accumulated phase of the virtual Z rotations on the receiver qubit as:

 Therefore, the accumulated virtual Z rotation on the receiver qubit $Q_2$ after the state tranfer is written as: